-When a person gets a car loan with a co-signer, both the primary borrower and the co-signer are responsible for making the car loan payments, and both people will have the loan listed on their credit reports.
+When a person gets a car loan with a co-signer, both the primary borrower and the co-signer are responsible for making the loan payments, and both people will have the loan listed on their credit reports.
 However, depending on how the loan and title are written, the co-signer may or may not have any ownership of the car.

 What to do after death

+If you want to remove the deceased from the car loan, you will need to meet with the lender and present them with a valid death certificate.
 It is possible that if your co-signer had better credit than you did, thus improving the terms of the loan and lowering your interest rate, that your rates could shift.
 With that individual deceased it is possible that the lender could adjust the rates to reflect your credit.